Giuseppe Caso: Arezzo

-On 12 July 2019, Caso joined to Serie C club Arezzo on a free-transfer and a 2-year contract.
-On 11 August he made his debut for the club as a substitute replacing Mattia Rolando in the 53rd minute of a 4–3 away defeat against Crotone in the second round of Coppa Italia.
-Two weeks later, on 25 August he made his league debut for Arezzo as a substitute replacing Walid Cheddira in the 65th minute of a 3–1 home win over Lecco.
-On 23 October, Caso played his first match as a starter or Arezzo, a 1–1 away draw against Pro Vercelli, he was replaced by Aniello Cutolo in the 61st minute.
+On 12 July 2019, Caso joined Serie C club Arezzo on a free transfer and a two-year contract.
+On 11 August, he made his debut for the club as a substitute, replacing Mattia Rolando in the 53rd minute of a 4–3 away defeat against Crotone in the second round of Coppa Italia.
+Two weeks later, on 25 August, he made his league debut for Arezzo as a substitute, replacing Walid Cheddira in the 65th minute of a 3–1 home win over Lecco.
+On 23 October, Caso played his first match as a starter for Arezzo, a 1–1 away draw against Pro Vercelli.
+He was replaced by Aniello Cutolo in the 61st minute.
 Four days later, on 27 October, he scored his first goal for the club in the 63rd minute of a 2–0 home win over Giana Erminio.
-On 10 November he played his first entire match for the club, a 2–1 home win over Olbia.
+On 10 November, he played his first entire match for the club, a 2–1 home win over Olbia.